Puppy Training Tips: 7 Common Mistakes You Should Avoid

 Stop Unwanted Chewing

-One of the main complaints that new puppy owners have is that the young dog chews everything, such as shoes, furniture, and fingers.
+One main complaint of new puppy owners is that the young dog chews everything, such as shoes, furniture, and fingers.
 The best way to overcome unwanted chewing is to stock up on acceptable chew toys and treats that vary in texture.

 Puppies going through their teething phase will be even more likely to chew.
 Rubber chew toys, like the Kong Puppy, will help to soothe sore gums and assist new teeth breaching the surface.

-For puppies that are very food motivated, a long-lasting dog chew like a Bully Stick will both satisfy your pup's chewing desire and keep them occupied.
+For very food-motivated puppies, a long-lasting dog chew like a Bully Stick will satisfy your pup's chewing desire and keep them occupied.

 New call-to-action